Solution landscapes of ferronematics in microfluidic channels: Numerical results

 \subsubsection{Observations and conjectures}

-We see the total number of critical points increase from $1\to 3\to 13 \to 39$, as we decrease $l$ (for $c=1$ fixed) from $10\to 1 \to0.2\to 0.1$.
-This can be further broken down into how the number of OR and full solutions change.
+Recall that the total number of numerically computed critical points of \eqref{eq:energy} increase from $1\to 3\to 13 \to 39$, as we decrease $l$ (for $c=1$ fixed) from $10\to 1 \to0.2\to 0.1$.
+This can be further analysed in terms of how the multiplicity of OR and full solutions changes as $l$ decreases.
 For OR solutions, the multiplicity goes from $1\to1\to3\to5$ as $l$ decreases from $10\to 1 \to0.2\to 0.1$.
-As for full solutions, the multiplicity increases from $0\to2\to10\to34$, as $l$ decreases from $10\to 1 \to0.2\to 0.1$.
-A rule which matches this multiplicity sequence, and may therefore predict the number of full solutions at a given bifurcation point, is as follows: \emph{the number of full solutions at the $n$'th bifurcation point is given by the formula}
+The multiplicity of full solutions increases from $0\to2\to10\to34$, as $l$ decreases from $10\to 1 \to0.2\to 0.1$.
+A rule which matches this multiplicity sequence is as follows: \emph{the number of full solutions at the $n$'th bifurcation point is given by the formula}

-Using this predicts 98 full solutions at the next bifurcation point (i.e. the fourth).
-This is likely not the true number of full solutions, but it does give us an approximate idea of the number.
-We stress that this rule is a conjectures as we have an insufficient number of results to fully validate it.
-What is certain, is that the number of critical points will increase substantially for an $l<0.1$, such that more bifurcations occur.
+This predicts $98$ full solutions at the next (fourth) bifurcation point.
+This is likely not the true number of full solutions, but only an approximation and potentially a lower bound for the actual number of full solutions.
+We stress that this rule is a conjecture and there isinsufficient evidence to fully validate it.
 Indeed, simulating Newton's method ten thousand times with $l=0.01$ and random initial conditions (see the SI text), we find at least 98 total critical points.
-Therefore, even a partial understanding of the solution landscape will be difficult to obtain.
+Therefore, we do not attempt to study ferronematic solution landscapes for $l < 0.1$.